 This combination of strict adherence to its teaching and the lack of understanding what it’s actually communicating can lead to very unhealthy environments with regrettable consequences.

-So here I want to give you a short, 30,000-foot nugget of what the whole New Testament is all about.
-Any teaching you may hear that doesn’t jive with this one thing can be discarded.
+So here I want to give you a short, 30,000-foot nugget of what the old testament vs new testament is all about.
+It will help you better understand the main point of the biblical story.

 The old race was hopeless